karlvr/consistent.js/README.md

 The scope contains some extra properties required for Consistent.
 Particularly the `$` object where all of Consistent’s functionality lives (e.g. `scope.$.apply()`).
 It also contains event handler functions (property names prefixed with a `$`), which aren’t part of your model data.
 Finally, it contains value functions that are evaluated to determine their current value.

 In order to obtain a Javascript object with just the model properties use the `snapshot` function.
-It will return a new object excluding the `$` object and any keys starting with a `$` symbol.
+It will return a new object excluding the `$` object and any keys starting with a `$` symbol (usually just event handlers).
 It will also evaluate all value functions and include their current value.

+Note that if there are properties in your scope that you don’t want included in your snapshot, start them with a `$` character even if they’re not event handlers.

 ```javascript
 var scope = $("#item").consistent();